AMReX-Astro/Castro/sphinx_docs/source/CastroGravity.rst

 Some additional notes:

 -  For the full Poisson solver
-   (), the behavior
-   of the full Poisson solve / multigrid solver is controlled by and .
+   (gravity.gravity_type= PoissonGrav), the behavior of the full Poisson solve / multigrid solver is controlled by gravity.no_sync and gravity.no_composite.

--  For isolated boundary conditions, and when
+-  For isolated boundary conditions, and when gravity.gravity_type= PoissonGrav, the parameters gravity.max_multipole_order and gravity.direct_sum_bcs control the accuracy of the Dirichlet boundary conditions.
-   , the parameters
-   gravity.max_multipole_order and
-   control the accuracy of
-   the Dirichlet boundary conditions.
 These are described in Section `2.3.2 <#sec-poisson-3d-bcs>`__.